zainmujahid/Bill-Projection/README.md

 ## Steps to Run the Code:
 Each sub-directory contains the README file explaining the steps to run the code successfully.

+## Requirements:
+MATLAB R2017a (9.3) (64-bit) or higher version should be installed in your machine to run this project successfully.